-Bible exposition courses and theology courses required by the certificate programs, MABS and M.Div. degree programs, as applicable, are typically offered at least once annually per course.
-Ministry skills courses and language courses required by the certificate programs, MABS and M.Div. degree programs, as applicable, are typically offered at least once every two years per course.
-Courses required in the Th.M. program not included above are typically offered at least once every three years per course.
+The Seminary makes every attempt to offer a wide range of courses in physical locations and online via archived video.
+Bible exposition and theology courses required by the undergraduate and MABS and M.Div. degree programs, as applicable, are typically offered at least once annually.
+Ministry skills courses and language courses are typically offered at least once every two years.